Tylecodon florentii van Jaarsv.

 Tylecodon florentii is a small succulent with thick branches that grow from a tuberous base.
-The caudex is subglobular with flaking greyish bark, up to 1.6 inches (4 cm) tall and up to 2.2 inches (5.5 cm) in diameter.
-Branches are fleshy, densely covered in short greyish-brown phyllopodia.
+The caudex is subglobular with flaking greyish bark, up to 1.6 inches (4 cm) tall and 2.2 inches (5.5 cm) in diameter.
+Branches are fleshy and densely covered in short greyish-brown phyllopodia.
 They are up to 10 inches (25 cm) long and up to 0.15 (0.4 cm) in diameter.
-Leaves are fleshy, green to dull green, and covered in short translucent glandular hairs.
-They are rounded or heart-shaped, up to 1.6 inches (4 cm) long and up to 1 inch (2.5 cm) wide.
+Leaves are thick, fleshy, green to dull green, and covered in short translucent glandular hairs.
+They are rounded or heart-shaped, up to 1.6 inches (4 cm) long and 1 inch (2.5 cm) wide.
 Flowers are tubular, white to light pink, and appear in summer when the plant sheds its leaves.

-The specific epithet "florentii" honors Florent Grenier, who discovered the species in 2015, a French botanist specialized in the pollination ecology of Namaqualand xerophytes and author of the book "Secrets of Namaqualand Succulents."
+The specific epithet "florentii" honors Florent Grenier, who discovered the species in 2015, a French botanist, specialist in the pollination ecology of Namaqualand xerophytes, and author of the book "Secrets of Namaqualand Succulents."

 How to Grow and Care for Tylecodon florentii

 Light: Tylecodons can survive direct sunlight exposure without any problems, but they will grow beautifully when in shadow.